jg-digital-media/jgdm_snooker_scorer/readme.md

 ```

-+ `2` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table.

-+ `3` - Ball potting tallies over player 2 ball icons by default.
++ `2` - Ball potting tallies over player 2 ball icons by default.
 They must not be visible until the user of the application clicks the potted ball icon. `Resolved: 20-05-2025`

-+ `4` - `#points_remaining` should not be less than 0.
++ `3` - `#points_remaining` should not be less than 0.
 This bug occurs after the "MISS" button is clicked.
 This should not be possible when the table is cleared and the frame is over. `Resolved: 20-05-2025`

-+ `5` - Every time you click the Player 1 "MISS" button, it becomes possible to click the greyed out colour buttons to tally points for that colour. `Resolved: 20-05-2025`
++ `4` - Every time you click the Player 1 "MISS" button, it becomes possible to click the greyed out colour buttons to tally points for that colour. `Resolved: 20-05-2025`

++ `5` - ball tally for brown ball player 2 needs to be fixed as a duplicate of the brown ball tally attribute for player 2. `Resolved: 03-06-2025`

++ `6` - The link `#apply_tally---red--p2`2 does not apply the correct number of points for multiple reds potted in the same shot.  e.g. applying 2 red ball points gives us only 1 point `Resolved: 03-06-2025`

++ `7` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table.

-+ `6` - Player 1 clicks "MISS" without applying their Redball pot(s).
++ `8` - Player 1 clicks "MISS" without applying their Redball pot(s).

-+ `7` - Red ball tallies in player 1 are no longer incremented correctly after player 1 misses a pot attempt.
++ `9` - Red ball tallies in player 1 are no longer incremented correctly after player 1 misses a pot attempt.

   e.g.
     + Red Ball Player 1:  1